 This pastor is already in his sixties and is like a domestic yak, quietly persisting, serving in missions with longsuffering.
 The church that he leads has held an “annual sending conference” for the past five years, and also started a “missions week,” and has persisted in short-term missions for the past ten years.
 The best summary, reflection, thoughts, hopes, and aspirations of this pastor and his church’s commitment to missions can be found in a passage from this year’s “annual sending conference handbook” of the church:

 What can we do in ten years?
 We can grow a tree in ten years.
 We can sharpen a sword in ten years.
-Our cross-cultural missions ministry has also come through ten years, with laughter, with tears, with smooth sailing, with and difficulties.
+Our cross-cultural missions ministry has also come through ten years, with laughter, with tears, with smooth sailing, and with difficulties.
 We cannot list out all the experiences we have had . . .
 A tree needs ten years to mature.
 And the establishment of the church’s joint-mission team is the fruit of ten years of short-term missions—we can even say that it is a new beginning for our future cross-cultural missions.
 But a new beginning is also the beginning of fumbling and trying things out . . .
 The road is long, but we will strive in that mission that is so close to completion!

 Original Article: 当代中国少数民族宣教by 今日宣教